paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

   * Check if we accept this approval.
 If not, ignore & report.
   * Issue an `ApprovalVotingMessage::CheckAndImportApproval`.
 If the result is `VoteCheckResult::Bad`, ignore & report.
 If the result is `VoteCheckResult::Ignore`, just ignore.
 If the result is `VoteCheckResult::Accepted`, store the approval and note that the peer is aware of the approval.
   * Distribute the approval to all peers who will accept it.

+### Subsystem Updates

+#### `AvailabilityDistributionMessage::NewBlocks`

+TODO: create `BlockEntry` and `CandidateEntries` for all blocks.
+TODO: check for new commonality with peers.
+Broadcast new information to peers we now understand better.